About Us

 José Bayona

-City and State Magazine’s 2023 Power of Diversity: Latino Power 100 list of accomplished leaders recognized Bayona for his work, as well as Politics NY and amNY Metro in its inaugural 2024 Latino Power Players list.
+City and State Magazine’s 2023 Power of Diversity: Latino Power 100 list of accomplished leaders recognized Bayona for his work; as well as Politics NY and amNY Metro in its inaugural 2024 Latino Power Players list.
+City & State New York also recognized Bayona in its inaugural Who is Who in Communications list in November 2024 as one of the pros to know in New York politics and government.

-Let’s connect on LinkedIn!
+Let’s Connect on LinkedIn!